You can send real-time eligibility checks to payers by:

 API concurrency limit

-Our real-time Eligibility Check endpoint has rate limiting on a per-account basis.
+Our real-time eligibility check endpoint has rate limiting on a per-account basis.
 This limit is based on concurrent requests, not requests per second.
+The default rate limit is 5 concurrent requests; if you need a higher limit, reach out to Support.

-Insurance payers may take up to 60 seconds to respond to a request.
-If you reach the maximum concurrency limit, Stedi will reject additional requests with a 429 HTTP code until one of your previous requests is completed.
+Insurance payers may take up to 60 seconds to respond to a request, so your transactions per second (and thus your concurrency limit) will vary based on the payer response time.
+If you reach the maximum concurrency limit, Stedi rejects additional requests with a 429 HTTP code until one of your previous requests is completed.
+Rejected requests have the following error message:

 Avoid payer throttling